percolatestudio/ground-control/README.markdown

 ### Creating Posts

 Later, you (or others) can login to Ground Control at `/admin`.
-Admin account signup is limited to two options
+Admin account signup is limited to two options:
   - email address matching a domain set via the admin control panel.
   - email addresses invited via the admin control panel.